urunc-dev/urunc-external-merge/README.md

 We kindly invite everyone interested in `urunc` to join our [Slack channel](https://cloud-native.slack.com/archives/C08V201G35J).
-To directly communicate with the maintainers, feel free to drop an email At [`urunc`'s maintainers' mailing list](cncf-urunc-maintainers@lists.cncf.io )
+To directly communicate with the maintainers, feel free to drop an email at [`urunc`'s maintainers' mailing list](cncf-urunc-maintainers@lists.cncf.io )